“Good afternoon everyone.” A weary Kaidus spoke to the group as he sat down.

 The mundane tasks he was shown that first day was but a fraction of the jobs in the council.
 He planned to use any free-study time to peruse the library, but there was always something to do.

 Student’s accidently hurting bystanders with magic, breaking things, blowing up objects, flooding rooms, fighting with other schools, misconducts unfit for those of the academy, along with various other troublesome causes.
-The egos of nobles are a truly frightening thing, and is more so, for nobles with great power.
+The egos of nobles were a truly frightening thing, and was more so for nobles with great power.

 With the day over, Kaidus was in his room looking through the notes he wrote down earlier in the library.